NickyEXE/AccessLunches100719/README.md

 Feel free to throw a byebug in right after your response to play with the data to make it work!
 When you're done, you should have 50 restaurants in a database.

 ### Building the Controllers and Views
+- First, let's make sure that people only see reviews and restaurants if they're logged in.
+Let's add `before_action :authorized` to the tops of our RestaurantsController and ReviewsController
 - We should start by building our Restaurants Index action and view, so that our app doesn't break when we log in.
 It should render out all the restaurants.
 - We should then build a Restaurant's Show page, which shows off all the restaurants.
 - Let's create a form on the Restaurant's Show page to add a new review.
 This should redirect to the restaurant's show page once the review is created.
 - We *don't* need a review index or show.
 Instead, let's display all the reviews for a relevant restaurant on that restaurant's show page.
+Let's also include their average review, if it's available!

+## Adding Validations

+- We should make sure people can only make a review with a rating between 1 and 10!
+Otherwise some bad actors could completely throw off our mean!